siouan/frontend-gradle-plugin/README.md

 ### `installNode` - Install Node.js

 The `installNode` task downloads a [Node.js][nodejs] distribution and verifies its integrity.
-If the `nodeDistributionUrl` property is ommitted, the URL is guessed using the `nodeVersion` property.
+By default, the exact download URL is guessed using the `nodeVersion` property, the `nodeDistributionUrlPattern` property, and the current platform.
 Checking the distribution integrity consists of downloading a file providing the distribution shasum.
 This file is expected to be in the same remote web directory than the distribution.
-For example, if the distribution is located at URL `https://nodejs.org/dist/vX.Y.Z/node-vX.Y.Z-win-x64.zip`, the plugin attempts to download the shasum file located at URL `https://nodejs.org/dist/vX.Y.Z/SHASUMS256.txt`.
-Optionally, defining the `proxyHost` property and the `proxyPort` property allow to use a proxy server when downloading the distribution and the shasum.
+For example, if the distribution is located at URL `https://nodejs.org/dist/v12.16.3/node-v12.16.3-win-x64.zip`, the plugin attempts to download the shasum file located at URL `https://nodejs.org/dist/v12.16.3/SHASUMS256.txt`.
+Optionally, defining the `proxyHost` property and the `proxyPort` property allows to use a proxy server when downloading the distribution and the shasum.
 Set the location where the distribution shall be installed with the `nodeInstallDirectory` property, which by default is the `${projectDir}/node` directory.

 If a [Node.js][nodejs] distribution is already installed in the system, and shall be used instead of a downloaded distribution, set the `nodeDistributionProvided` property to `true` and the location of the distribution with the `nodeInstallDirectory` property.
 Alternatively, this latter property may not be set, and the plugin would locate the distribution using the `NODEJS_HOME` environment variable, or the `PATH` environment variable.
-The `nodeVersion` property and the `nodeDistributionUrl` property are useless and shall not be set for clarity.
 Consequently, the `installNode` task is automatically _SKIPPED_ during a Gradle build.
+The `nodeVersion` property and the `nodeDistributionUrlPattern` property are useless and shall not be set for clarity.

 The task takes advantage of [Gradle incremental build][gradle-incremental-build], and is not executed again unless one of its inputs/outputs changed.
 The task is _UP-TO-DATE_ during a Gradle build, and skipped.

 > This task should not be executed directly.
 Gradle executes it if the build requires it.

+**About the distribution URL pattern**

+The `nodeDistributionUrlPattern` property offers a convenient way to download distributions from a custom website and still take advantage of the automatic resolution of the exact URL, based on the current platform.
+The pattern may contain the following tokens:
+- `VERSION`: automatically replaced with the version number set in the `nodeVersion` property.
+- `ARCH`: automatically replaced with the architecture ID matching the current platform.
+For example, if the current O/S is MacOS 64 bits, the plugin replaces the token with `darwin-x64`.
+- `TYPE`:  automatically replaced with the type of the distribution file expected for the current platform.
+For example, if the current O/S is Windows, the plugin replaces the token with `zip`.

+If the distribution needs to be upgraded, update only the `nodeVersion` property and the plugin will download the relevant distribution from the custom website.

 ### `installYarn` - Install Yarn

 The `installYarn` task downloads a [Yarn][yarn] distribution, if `yarnEnabled` property is `true`.
-If the `yarnDistributionUrl` property is ommitted, the URL is guessed using the `yarnVersion` property.
+By default, the exact download URL is guessed using the `yarnVersion` property, and the `yarnDistributionUrlPattern` property.
 Optionally, defining the `proxyHost` property and the `proxyPort` property allow to use a proxy server when downloading the distribution.
 Set the location where the distribution shall be installed with the `yarnInstallDirectory` property, which by default is the `${projectDir}/yarn` directory.

 If a [Yarn][yarn] distribution is already installed in the system, and shall be used instead of a downloaded distribution, set the `yarnDistributionProvided` property to `true` and the location of the distribution with the `yarnInstallDirectory` property.
 Alternatively, this latter property may not be set, and the plugin would locate the distribution using the `YARN_HOME` environment variable, or the `PATH` environment variable.
-The `yarnEnabled` property still must be `true`, the `yarnVersion` property and the `yarnDistributionUrl` property are useless and shall not be set for clarity.
 Consequently, the `installYarn` task is automatically _SKIPPED_ during a Gradle build.
+The `yarnEnabled` property still must be `true`, the `yarnVersion` property and the `yarnDistributionUrlPattern` property are useless and shall not be set for clarity.

 The task takes advantage of [Gradle incremental build][gradle-incremental-build], and is not executed again unless one of its inputs/outputs changed.
 The task is _UP-TO-DATE_ during a Gradle build, and skipped.

 > This task should not be executed directly.
 Gradle executes it if the build requires it.

+**About the distribution URL pattern**

+The `yarnDistributionUrlPattern` property offers a convenient way to download distributions from a custom website and still take advantage of the automatic resolution of the exact URL, based on the version number.
+The pattern may contain the `VERSION` token, automatically replaced with the version number set in the `yarnVersion` property.
+If the distribution needs to be upgraded, update only the `yarnVersion` property and the plugin will download the relevant distribution from the custom website.

 ### `installFrontend` - Install frontend dependencies